Stok Kangri and the Markha Valley Trek

 - Markha Valley a superb acclimatisation trek

-- Explore Leh and its Buddhist monasteries
+- Explore Leh, the Indus Valley and its Buddhist monasteries

 Flying in to the Ladakhi capital of Leh, the shapely peak of Stok Kangri (6120m) is prominent on the southern skyline.
 During several days set aside for acclimatisation on this holiday, we visit the colourful monasteries at Shey, Thikse and Hemis before setting off on a delightful trek through the Markha Valley.
 Our route leads by way of several remote and picturesque villages to the high Nimaling Plain below the imposing peak of Kang Yatze.
 Trekking up to the Kongmaru La, we then take a little-used high-level route to Stok Kangri Basecamp, a 3-day approach to the mountain that includes superbly located campsites and far-reaching views towards Tibet and the eastern Karakoram.
 Although objectively very safe and technically straightforward, involving easy-angled scree and snow slopes, the climb on Stok Kangri is both challenging and interesting.
 This is a wonderfully varied trekking holiday, perfectly suited to someone seeking their first Himalayan summit.